fred-xpm/WorkingWithGit/README.md

+# UiPath Studio<br>

-'Working with list and Dictionaries' in UiPath Studio Demo for working with Git in UiPath Studio
+-Demo for working with Git & GitHub in UiPath Studio \
+-Workflow: 'Working with List and Dictionaries'